smart-edge-open/ido-specs/doc/building-blocks/enhanced-platform-awareness/openness-telemetry.md

 ### CollectD

 CollectD is a daemon/collector enabling the collection of hardware metrics from computers and network equipment.
 It provides support for CollectD plugins, which extends its functionality for specific metrics collection such as Intel® RDT, Intel PMU, and ovs-dpdk.
 The metrics collected are easily exposed to the Prometheus monitoring tool via the usage of the `write_prometheus` plugin.
 In OpenNESS, CollectD is supported with the help of the [OPNFV Barometer project](https://wiki.opnfv.org/display/fastpath/Barometer+Home) - using its Docker image and available plugins.
-As part of the OpenNESS release, a CollectD plugin for

-Search Results

-Enter your search term:

-042

-Your search came up with the following results:

-Intel® FPGA Accelerator Packaging Utility
-Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) N3000 telemetry is now available from OpenNESS (power and temperature telemetry).
+As part of the OpenNESS release, a CollectD plugin for Intel® FPGA Programmable Acceleration Card (Intel® FPGA PAC) N3000 telemetry is now available from OpenNESS (power and temperature telemetry).
 In OpenNESS, the CollectD pod is deployed as a K8s `Daemonset` on every available Edge Node, and it is deployed as a privileged container.

 #### Plugins